 The success of the inaugural tournament prompted the club to commit to hold the EuroTwenty20 tournament again in 2009 with Hungary, Bulgaria, Flanders, the Island of Alderney and Southport club side New Victoria among the newcomers.

 Despite a difficult week with the weather all the matches were played and Flanders claimed the second title with a victory over the hosts in the final while Croatia took home the plate trophy.

 After two years of hosting the tournament in Wales it was decided that it would be good to take it abroad and after several countries expressed and interest Skopje, the capital of Macedonia, held the 2010 tournament.

-In 2011 the event was staged by the 2010 winners Hungary and after winning the title on home soil they will defend it in Bulgaria in 2012.
+In 2011 the event was staged by the 2010 winners Hungary and after winning the title on home soil it moved to Bulgaria where Poland came out on top.